golanlevin/60-212/2026/assignments/assignment_3_color.md

 For this project, I recommend you work with a color space that allows explicit and perceptual control of hue, such as **OKLCH**, **OKHSV**, or **OKHSL**. <!--Good choices would be [Texel/Color](https://editor.p5js.org/golan/sketches/Ya1xm67i6) or [Chroma.js](https://editor.p5js.org/golan/sketches/2pkxnwYxF). -->

-* [**Modify** the code from this empty sketch](https://editor.p5js.org/golan/sketches/VtdpsUYLU) so that the chips are colored with a main color and its split complementaries.
+* [**Modify** the code from this stub sketch](https://editor.p5js.org/golan/sketches/VtdpsUYLU) so that the chips are colored with a main color and its split complementaries (instead of my dummy colors).
 * Your program must generate a new set of colors each time the user clicks the mouse button.
 * **Save** your work to the [correct slot in our OpenProcessing classroom](https://openprocessing.org/class/107236/#/c/107470).